javierarce/tumblr-liked-photos-export/README.md

         https://www.tumblr.com/oauth/apps

 5. Copy the `OAuth Consumer Key` of the app.
+6. How you have two options:

-6. Add two keys to your bash/zsh…
+- Add two keys to your bash/zsh:

         export TUMBLR_USERNAME="MY_FANTASTIC_TUMBLR_USERNAME"
         export TUMBLR_API_KEY="MY_DAUNTING_OAUTH_CONSUMER_KEY"

-7. … or simply update the `export.rb` file with your credentials:
+- Or simply update the `export.rb` file with your credentials:

         # Configuration
         username = "MY_COOL_TUMBLR_USERNAME"